team-moondust/BudgetBuddy-backend/README.md

 ### Reactive Pet Companion

 - Pet gets sad, sick, or excited based on your real-world spending
-- Visual changes reflect habits like overspending or reaching goals
+- Visual and mood changes reflect financial habits like overspending or reaching milestones
-- Pet "levels up" as you build better habits

 ### Smart Notifications

-- Push alerts from your pet with emotional commentary
+- Push alerts from your pet with snarky commentary about transactions
 - “I’m feeling sluggish from too much takeout this week 😞”
-- LLM-generated feedback that reflects your unique tone preference (supportive, sarcastic, etc.)
+- Custom generated feedback that reflects your unique tone preference (supportive, sarcastic, etc.)

 ### Budget Scoring